guusdk/httpfileuploadcomponent/README.md

                                            end users.
 Defaults to http
             --domain <arg>                 The domain that will be used for the component with the XMPP domain.
+            --fileRepo <arg>               Store files in a directory provided by the file system.
+Provide the desired
+                                           path as a value.
+Path must exist.
          -h,--help                         Displays this help text.
             --maxFileSize <arg>            The maximum allowed size per file, in bytes.
 Use -1 to disable file size limit.
 Defaults to 5242880 (five MB).
             --sharedSecret <arg>           The shared secret, that authenticates this component with the XMPP domain.
+            --tempFileRepo                 Store files in the temporary directory provided by the file system.
             --webHost <arg>                The hostname or IP address on which the webserver will be ran.
 Defaults to an arbitrary, non-local address of this